 5 Solutions to Fix Photos Disappeared from iPhone after iOS 13/12 Update

 Every iOS update comes with a few glitches.
 Though, a lot of users are complaining about the photos disappeared after iOS 13/12 update issue.
-As I did an extensive research, I realized that the problem is more common than you might think.
-After the iOS 13/12 update, there could be a problem with the iCloud sync or the photos could actually be deleted from your device.
+As I did extensive research, I realized that the problem is more common than you might think.
+After the iOS 13/12 update, there could be a problem with the iCloud sync or the photos could be deleted from your device.
 To help you fix the iPhone photos disappeared from camera roll after iOS 13/12 update issue – I have listed some expert solutions.
 Let’s discuss them in detail right away.

 - Part 1: Restart your iPhone

 - Part 2: Check iCloud Photo Sync Issues

 - Part 3: Get back iPhone photos from the Recently Deleted Folder